The X-Files season 3: Ratings

 The third season of The X-Files debuted with "The Blessing Way" on September 22, 1995.
 The episode earned a Nielsen household rating of 12.3, with a 22 share, meaning that roughly 12.3 percent of all television-equipped households, and 22 percent of households watching television, were tuned in to the episode.
 The episode was viewed by 19.94 million viewers.
-"The Blessing Way" was, at the time, the highest-rated episode of The X-Files to air; the previous record belonged to the season two entry "Fresh Bones", which only scored an 11.3 rating with a 19 share.
-As the season continued, however, ratings dropped slightly and stabilized.
+"The Blessing Way" was, at the time, the highest-rated episode of The X-Files to air.
+The previous record belonged to the season two entry "Fresh Bones", which scored an 11.3 rating with a 19 share.
+As the season continued, ratings dropped slightly and stabilized.
 After the season premiere, the highest-rated episode of the season was the finale, "Talitha Cumi", which was viewed by 17.86 million viewers.
-The season hit a low with the twenty-third and penultimate episode of the season, "Wetwired", which was viewed by only 14.48 million viewers.
+The season hit a low with the twenty-third and penultimate episode of the season, "Wetwired", which was viewed by 14.48 million viewers.

 The series was ranked as number 55 during the 1995–96 television season, and was viewed by an average of 15.40 million viewers, an increase in almost seven percent when compared to the second season, which was viewed by 14.50.
 In its third season, The X-Files became Fox's top-rated program in the 18- to 49-year-old demographic.
-The third season of the show was the last to be aired on Friday nights; for its fourth season, the show was moved to Sunday.
+The third season of the show was the last to be aired on Friday nights.
+For its fourth season, the show was moved to Sunday.